hekatx/dsa/README.md

 v2 := []int{1}

-// Similarly, you can add elements to the end of the list with: l.PushBack(v2)
+// Similarly, you can add elements to the end of the list l.PushBack(v2)

 // Get a particular value by index l.ValueAt(2) // returns "hello"

-// Remove the first element of the list v, err = l.PopFront() // returns the "world" and an error
+// Remove the first element of the list v, err = l.PopFront() // returns value of the first node and an error

 // Get first element of the list l.Front() // returns "hello" since we popped "world"

 // Get last element of the list l.Back() // returns 1

+// Reverse the list by calling the Reverse method and passing the very first node l.Reverse(l.Next)
 ```